 - The mattress needs to be kept as clean and hygienic as possible.
 You can either use one with a wipe-clean covering or a removable top panel that you can wash at a high temperature.
 Alternatively, you could use a mattress protector, which covers the mattress to stop it getting wet if the baby dribbles or their nappy leaks.

-- Choose a mattress that feels firm rather than soft, your baby needs support while he is sleeping.
+- Choose a mattress that feels firm rather than soft, your baby needs support while they are sleeping.
 It should be no thinner than 8cm.

 - Check it conforms to safety standards - mattresses should carry the BSI number BS 1877-10:1997.